open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > Can you live from this business?

 {{< expand "Show answer">}}
 I earn less than at that university because universities in Switzerland pay very well.
-But I'm happy what I’m doing.
-My wife has a company and she's earning money.
-Together we're happy with what we have.
+But I'm happy to do what I do, while earning enough money to be happy with what I have.
 {{< /expand >}}